danielbodnar/awesome-stars/README.md

 ## openai

+- [RayVentura/ShortGPT](https://github.com/RayVentura/ShortGPT) - 🚀🎬 ShortGPT - Experimental AI framework for automated short/video content creation.
+- [OthersideAI/self-operating-computer](https://github.com/OthersideAI/self-operating-computer) - A framework to enable multimodal models to operate a computer.
+- [Zeeshanahmad4/chatgpt-knowledge-base-chatbot](https://github.com/Zeeshanahmad4/chatgpt-knowledge-base-chatbot) - An advanced chatbot that utilizes your own data to provide intelligent ChatGPT-style conversations using gpt-3.5-turbo and Ada for advanced embedding, as well as custom indexes and knowledgebase for a
 - [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by GPT-3 and GPT-4, will help you accomplish your tasks faster and more efficiently.
 - [grumpyp/aixplora](https://github.com/grumpyp/aixplora) - AIxplora is a open-source tool which let's you query all kind of files not limited to any length or format.
 - [Lin-jun-xiang/docGPT-langchain](https://github.com/Lin-jun-xiang/docGPT-langchain) - 🔐Free GPT-3.5 chat with your docs (PDF, WORD, CSV, TXT)